Strategies

 Using the target ACoS, calculate the target CPC with the following formula:

-This calculation converts the target ACoS into a specific cost per click that aligns with your advertising budget and sales goals.
+This calculation converts the target ACoS into a specific CPC that aligns with your advertising budget and sales goals.

 Step 3: Adjust for Bid Modifications